Milestones!

 Killing Cloud Amiga (A futuristic Hill Street Blues game)

-Railroad Tycoon Amiga (A Sid Meiers masterpiece, one of the best management games)
+Railroad Tycoon Amiga (A Sid Meiers masterpiece, one of the best

 Eye of the Beholder Amiga (Almost as good as Dungeon Master)